CodeGlassDotIO/Docs/_docs/views/ApplicationInstanceDockWindow/StatsRecordingView.md

 Currently we have the following data sets in order that they appear:
 - Formatted Name, the name of the namespace, class or method.
-- Active Calls, the amount of function being called in this item.
+- Active Calls, the amount of function being called right now in this item.
 - Active Threads, the amount of active threads in this item.
 - Total Calls, the total amount of calls made in this item.
 - Exclusive Call, the total amount of [measured time](#time-measurement) spend in this item, excluding the duration of calls made in this item.